fiskl-accounting/help-docs/docs/Tutorials/banking/how-to-import-bank.md

 ---
-title: Import Bank Data
+title: How to Import Bank Transactions
-sidebar_position: 10
+sidebar_position: 3
-description: Learn about importing your bank data
+description: How to manually import your banking transactions
 toc_min_heading_level: 2
 toc_max_heading_level: 4
 tags:
-  - Getting started
-  - Bank
+  - Tutorials
-  - Chart of accounts
+  - Banking
 ---

 import Tabs from '@theme/Tabs';
 import TabItem from '@theme/TabItem';

-# Importing banking data into Fiskl
+## Importing banking data into Fiskl

 You can import your bank statements into Ledger Accounts in `Cash & Cash Equivalents` or `Credit Cards`.